-- Saved passwords – Do not use browser configuration, laptops or shared folders to save your passwords in case your computer gets hacked or stolen.
+- Saved passwords – Do not use browser configuration, laptops, or shared folders to save your passwords in case your computer gets hacked or stolen.
 That’s what a password manager is for!

 WordPress user roles and their security implications

-The configuration of roles has huge implications in WordPress website security.
+The configuration of roles has huge implications for WordPress website security.
 As a general rule, WordPress security should increase in direct proportion to the level of sensitive information that is contained or exchanged on the website.

 First, let’s look at the Administrator roles:

 - Super Administrators – assigned to multisite owners using WordPress Multisite Network, it gives you the exact same permissions as the Administrator role